gianter/monster/monster/README.md

 * Machine Learning for Face detection and recognition

 ###Design purpose

-	introduce a new architecture and development process for Enterprise Mobile Application, keeping all of resource in remote server so that the application upgrade automatically.
+introduce a new architecture and development process for Enterprise Mobile Application, <br/>keeping all of resource in remote server so that the application upgrade automatically.

 ###Open source or proprietary software